The64thGamer/cheeseepedia/content/850cz597wcachfpx/content.md

-***Summer 2002 Show*** was a rerelease of {{< wiki-link "Summertime 2001" >}}.
+***Summer 2002 Show*** was a rerelease of [Summertime 2001].
 This show is the same as the previous release with the exception of Segment 2, which was edited to remove footage of the World Trade Center.

 ## Existing Stages Show List: